 "How can I refuse?
 The future I had thought was promised may, I now see, be taken away, and so I must abandon the comfort of that old fireside in my head."

 Unexpectedly the Starsider said: "I too must change, in a big way.
-From an easy selfish life, as a lone adventurer with no more responsibility than was needed to deal with random problems as they arose, I must shift to acquire a set of more public virtues - which, fortunately, I already value in other people; henceforth I must simply apply them closer to home!"
+Change away from an easy selfish life.
+As a lone adventurer with no more responsibility than was needed to deal with random problems as they arose, I needed no public virtues, but now I must shift to acquire a set of them!
+Fortunately, I already value them in other people; henceforth I must simply apply them closer to home!"

-Lemedet Tanek, the highly reputed “Availer” of Pjourth, was a strong-boned woman in the prime of her strength, who on many an occasion had owed her life to her agility.
-Now, however, she needed other reasons to trust herself to the spindly structure which she had begun to ascend.
+The highly reputed "Availer" of Pjourth, by name Lemedet Tanek, was a strong-boned woman in the prime of her strength.
+On many an occasion she had owed her life to her physical agility.
+That, however, was not cause enough to trust herself to the spindly structure which she now began

 into nothingness between one huge slope and another amidst the airy vastness of

-the Obbong Holobb – the Mountains of Flame; yet the real risk would come not from her fantastic perch but from the mountains themselves.
+the Obbong Holobb – the Mountains of Flame; yet the real risk would not come from her fantastic perch.
+It would come, if it did, from the mountains themselves.

-Lemedet smiled defiantly, tossing her long hair which would continue to stream in the buffeting winds until the time came to bind it.
+Lemedet smiled defiantly, tossing her long hair which streamed in the buffeting winds.
 She was being well paid, and not only by the terms of her bargain.
-The circumstances were permitting her to prove what a human could do, that a Wunth could not do.
+As a bonus, the circumstances were permitting her to prove what a human could do.
+By the same token her performance must emphasize what a Wunth could not do.

 She could feast her eyes on those rewards right now.
-They were stacked in ready bales on a ledge next to the anchor of the Ystam, the wire path she must climb.
-Receding from her as she climbed, those casks and drums of solidified energy would yet remain visible, albeit barely, even after she had gone all the way up to the command post, as a heartening reminder of the mighty boon which her efforts were earning for her city.
+They were stacked in ready bales on a ledge next to the base of the wire path: the "anchor of the Ystam", to give it its name.
+Receding from her as she climbed, those stacks - casks and drums of solidified energy - would yet remain visible, albeit barely, even after she had ascended all the way to the command post.
+They'd keep in her sight as a heartening reminder of the boon which her efforts earned for her city.

-A city she loved but whose weakness she could not deny, Pjourth, the ancient capital of Oam, counted as one of the greatest of Syoom’s disc-on-stem metropoli, yet lacked an agricultural surround.
-The fields of vheic which fuelled other urban centres could grow only sparsely in the rocky lands of Oam.
-In theory this might be remedied, but it would be a huge task to develop a Pjourthan farming community at long distance, and in this era not much help could come from trade with other human settlements, which were mostly self-sufficient.
+A city she loved but whose weakness she could not deny, Pjourth, the ancient capital of Oam, counted as one of the greatest of Syoom’s disc-on-stem metropoli, yet lacked an agricultural surround, because the fields of vheic which fuelled other urban centres could grow only sparsely in the rocky lands of Oam.
+In theory this might be remedied by more remote cultivation, but it would be a huge task to develop a Pjourthan farming community at long distance.
+And in this era not much help could come from trade with other human settlements; most were largely self-sufficient.

-It was furnished with a chair and a panel of instruments that faced her; on its further side, she knew, nozzles of ray-spouts projected.
+It was furnished with a chair and a panel of instruments.
+The instruments faced her; from their further side, she knew, nozzles of ray-spouts projected.

-This skeletal cage gave no protection from the winds; the wire web in which she was suspended being so fine, it seemed virtually as though she were floating at a mid-airy point miles from the rocky surfaces below and around.
-But at least that illusion appeared to sever all connection with the ground.
+The skeletal cage gave no protection from the winds, and indeed the wire web in which she was suspended was so fine that it virtually seemed as though she were floating at an airy point miles from the surrounding rocky surfaces of the mountain range; a useful illusion for defence against vertigo, since it appeared to sever all connection with the ground.

-A strained voice came from the radio receiver on the instrument panel:
+A strained voice came from the panel's radio receiver:

 "Settled in, Lemedet?"

-She knew the voice had come from another suspended cage, miles away, whose occupant had witnessed the start of her activity.
+She knew the voice had come from another suspended cage, miles away, whose occupant had witnessed her activity.

 "Yes, you can go now, Efgom.
 I relieve you."

-Efgom Hosh was a good friend and colleague, and if she had needed more time he would have given it to her, exhausted though he might be.
-As it was, he could go.
+Efgom Hosh was a good friend and colleague, and if she had needed more time he would have given it to her, exhausted though he might be, but, as it was, he could go and take his rest.
 "See you later," she said to him.

-“Nearly forgot to tell you," added the voice: "a man has been down at base, asking after you."
+“Nearly forgot to tell you," added the voice: "a man has been asking after you, down at base."

 "What kind of sponndar is he?"

 "Just calls himself Yadon.
 Some sort of Fyayman explorer, I think.
-No title as far as I know, but some of our crowd seem to act like they've heard of him.
-Will you see him when you come down?”
+No specific title as far as I know, but some of our crowd seem to act like they've heard of him.
+Will you see him when you get down?”

 "You can tell him yes, whoever he is."
-She was fairly used to satisfying the curiosity of travellers concerning the Mountains of Flame, as far as it was possible to do so.
+She was fairly used to satisfying the curiosity of travellers concerning the Mountains of Flame, as far as was possible.

-The hours passed, and she grew more and more rhythmically absorbed, her fingers flying over the studs.
-Again and again she took action in time to stop the coalescence of something terrible which she most fortunately did not understand.
-And as she fought the patterns with her lances of radiation she began to sing, the working song of the Availers:
+The hours passed.
+She kept rhythmically absorbed, her fingers flying over the studs, taking action repeatedly to prevent the coalescence of terrible things which most fortunately she did not understand, and as she fought the patterns with her lances of radiation she sang the working song of the Availers:

 I'm not playing your game,